COVID-19 FAQ for Santa Fe

 Students will continue to maintain their immigration status as the college moves to alternative forms of instruction.
 This applies only in response to the COVID-19 situation, and the college will await further instruction from SEVP as this situation changes.
 Updates will be provided as they are available.

 The college strongly advises against personal international travel and strongly urges caution with respect to personal domestic travel.
-Faculty and staff should carefully consider whether or not any travel is advisable in light of the possibility for quarantine upon return and/or unforeseen travel restrictions in the United States or abroad.

 In such an event, you should notify your supervisor that you are sick.
 Please be advised you are not required to disclose your health condition and/or provide medical documentation directly to your supervisor.
 You should reach out to Human Resources to discuss your specific situation.
 The college reserves the right to request medical documentation.